A scalable and fast artificial neural network syndrome decoder for surface codes

-\\ \\ A scalable error-corrected quantum computer is anticipated to outperform classical supercomputers by efficiently performing complex computations with implications for many areas of research and development including cryptography, quantum chemistry, drug design, and optimization problems \cite{pirandola2020advances, cao2019quantum, orus2019quantum}.
+A scalable error-corrected quantum computer is anticipated to outperform classical supercomputers by efficiently performing complex computations with implications for many areas of research and development including cryptography, quantum chemistry, drug design, and optimization problems \cite{pirandola2020advances, cao2019quantum, orus2019quantum}.
 However, the current generation of quantum devices are inhibited from executing large circuit depth algorithms needed to demonstrate quantum advantage for practical applications due to noise, which is inherently present in all quantum systems due to factors such as fabrication imperfections, control errors and interactions with the environment.
 Developments in theoretical quantum error correction suggest that fault tolerant quantum computing (FTQC), capable of tackling real-world problems, is possible if enough physical qubits are available to construct error protected logical qubits, and as long as error rates are achieved beneath a particular threshold \cite{gidney2019factor, lee2020even, sanders2020compilation}.
-One of the most promising error correction schemes for fault-tolerance is the surface code \cite{dennis2002topological}, which exploits topological properties of a qubit system, and has recently been shown as experimentally viable \cite{andersen2020naturephysics, chen2021nature}.
-A scalable experimental implementation of surface code scheme will be a decisive step towards practical quantum computing, which would not only require a reduction in number of physical qubits per logical qubit, but also fast operational times to enable error corrections within the limits of experimentally realisable coherence times.
+One of the most promising error correction schemes for fault tolerance is the surface code \cite{dennis2002topological}, which exploits topological properties of a qubit system, and has recently been shown as experimentally viable \cite{andersen2020naturephysics, chen2021nature}.
+A scalable experimental implementation of a surface code scheme will be a decisive step towards practical quantum computing.
+Such an implementation would benefit from both a reduction in number of physical qubits per logical qubit as well as faster operational times to enable error corrections within the limits of experimentally realisable coherence times.
 However, attendant to fast quantum operation times is the requirement of fast syndrome decoding to allow the quantum error correction procedure to keep up with the quantum processor itself.
-This is the key open problem we address in this work by exploiting the computational efficiency of a machine learning (ML) approach to establish a fast and scalable surface code error correction framework, which is flexible to deal with many different boundary conditions and code shapes.
+This is the key open problem we address in this work by exploiting the computational efficiency of a machine learning (ML) approach to establish a fast and scalable surface code error correction framework, which flexibly works with many different boundary conditions and code shapes. \\ \\